Mr. Josh Anderson, Director of Development and Interim Director of Admissions

 Mrs. Beth Reopelle, 5th Grade Teacher

-Mr. Darren Rousar, Art Teacher, Technology Coord.
+Mr. Darren Rousar, Art Teacher

 Mr. Christopher Santer, Art Teacher

-Mr. Adam Schmalzbauer, US English Teacher
+Mr. Adam Schmalzbauer, Upper School English Teacher

-Mrs. Emily Semsch, MS Counselor
+Mrs. Emily Semsch, Middle School Counselor

-Mrs. Elise Sheehan, MS Science Teacher
+Mrs. Elise Sheehan, Upper School Science Teacher

 Mrs. Sheehan came to Providence Academy in 2002 with twenty-four years of experience as a Medical Technologist and several years teaching experience at area Catholic schools.
 She holds a bachelor’s degree in Biology from the State University of New York at Geneseo, a master's in Education and a graduate certificate in Curriculum design both from the University of St. Thomas.
 She has been the science department chair since 2006 and is a board member of the Minnesota State Science Olympiad program.
 She has a great deal of passion for hands on applications of science and a devotion to Catholic education.

-Mrs. Melissa Simmons, Theater Director
+Mrs. Melissa Simmons, Upper School Learning Specialist

 Mrs. Connie Simons, Kindergarten Teacher